RizanAbdulSalam/RizanAbdulSalam/README.md

 - ✨Currently on Building an E-Bike..

 - 🤍Love to Build Webs and Apps..

+- 🖼️NFT is newest thing I learned and it's Awesome..

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RizanAbdulSalam)